DinoSaulo/if686-CIn-PLC/1Unidade/resumoHaskell.md

 ### - head ([a] -> a)

-Devolve o primeiro item da lista
+Devolve o primeiro item da lista.

 #### Exemplos